-Step 5 – Cover the stump with some scrape wood and pour some kerosene over it.
+Step 5 – Cover the stump with some scrap wood and pour some kerosene over it.

 Step 6 – Take a fire torch or a lighter and ignite the flame.
 It will take a while for the actual stump to begin to burn but once it gets going it should take about 24 hours to fully burn.

-Step 7 – You can add small sticks and timber to the fire every few hours to keen the fire going.
+Step 7 – You can add small sticks and timber to the fire every few hours to keep the fire going.
 This will speed the process up.

-• Never use gasoline in place of kerosene as this can lead to uncontrollable fire in the stump
+- Never use gasoline in place of kerosene as this can lead to an uncontrollable fire in the stump

-• Make sure your kids and pets don’t venture near the fire when it is burning as this can lead to burn injuries or inhaling smoke.
+- Make sure your kids and pets don’t venture near the fire when it is burning as this can lead to burning injuries or inhaling smoke.

-• You should be in constant watch while the fire is burning and preferably ignite the flames at dawn and make sure you douse them.
+- You should be on constant watch while the fire is burning and preferably ignite the flames at dawn and make sure you douse them.